Shelter’s Income and expenditure figures highlighted13:57 PM, 4th February 2019

 Every situation is different, so we do recommend a consultation first, for which we charge a fixed fee of £400.
 Consultations come with a guarantee of total satisfaction or a full refund, so if it transpires that we cannot save you money you can request a full refund.
 This means you will have spent nothing, but your time investigating your options.
 All recommendations we make are checked by Mark Smith, Head of Chambers at Cotswold Barristers.
 If he agrees with our recommendations he will adopt them as his own professional advice if you instruct him to complete the legal work for you.

-The new Policy can be downloaded from the HMRC website via THIS LINK.Show Book A Tax Planning Consultation Form
+The new Policy can be downloaded from the HMRC website via THIS LINK.Show Form To Book A Tax Planning Consultation

 Please Log-In OR Become a member to reply to comments or subscribe to new comment notifications.